eppineda/Game-of-Life/README.md

 I also like the grid display in use by gitHub for a user's Contribution graph.
 That would do very nicely.

-C. In a future version, real-time recognition of celluar patterns would probably be a lot fun.
+C. In a future version, real-time recognition of cellular patterns would probably be a lot fun.

 D. Seeding from a flat file would likely make the game easier to use.

 VI.
 Known Defects/Shortcomings

 A. Limited to 5 cell generations.
 Because this game lacks manual control over when to make it stop.
-The loop-control for inifinite iterations is commented out, for now.
+The loop-control for infinite iterations is commented out, for now.

 B. Because it lacks a graphical display, the only way to observe the simulation while it runs is by using Firefox/Firebug and watching the console messages.